mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 However I want to automate this process as much as possible.

-In order to do this I will use the [pre-commit](https://github.com/pre-commit/pre-commit) framework for creating some git hook scripts.
+In order to do this I will use the [pre-commit](https://github.com/pre-commit/pre-commit) framework for creating some [git hook](https://git-scm.com/docs/githooks) scripts.

-The maintainers describe [git hook](https://git-scm.com/docs/githooks) scripts as:
+The maintainers describe pre-commit git hook scripts as:

 > 'useful for identifying simple issues before submission to code review.
 Pre-commit hooks on every commit automatically find
 > out issues in code such as missing semicolons, trailing whitespace, etc. By pointing these issues out before code review,